-College of Marin Nursing has a 7 year recency requirement for core biology courses (Anatomy, Physiology, and Microbiology)
+College of Marin Nursing will NO LONGER have a 7 year recency requirement for core biology courses (Anatomy, Physiology, and Microbiology) starting Fall 2021 admissions

 For this upcoming application cycle, College of Marin Nursing will be continuing with the seven-year recency requirement for all core biology courses.
 These courses include Anatomy, Physiology, and Microbiology.
 These courses must have been completed within seven years of applying to the program, measuring from December of the year the application opens.
 For this upcoming application cycle (November 1, 2019 – February 1, 2020) this means core biologys must have been completed no earlier than December 2012.
 Courses older than this will not meet the recency requirement.
 If you have questions regarding this requirement, or other criteria of the admissions process, please meet with a COM counselor to review your application: (415) 485-9432